-In the 1990s, cars were just starting to pull themselves from the deadly grasp of emission regulations, as manufacturers were coming up with creative electronics that allowed them to increase output while still playing by the rules.
-As mainstream automobiles started seeing output increases, so did the supercars of the 1990s.
+In the 1990s, cars were just starting to pull themselves from the deadly grasp of emission regulations.
+Manufacturers were coming up with creative electronics which allowed them to increase output while still playing by the rules.
+And as mainstream automobiles started seeing output increases, so did the best 90s supercars.

-The great thing about the supercars of this era is that they were, for the most part, all motor.
-Unlike today when supercars are posh luxury rigs with powerful engines, most supercars of the 1990s were pretty simple machines with low curb weight, sleek and functional bodies, and insanely powerful engines.
+The great thing about the supercars of the ’90s is that they were, for the most part, all motor.
+Unlike the supercars of today which are posh luxury rigs with powerful engines, most ’90s supercars were pretty simple machines with low curb weight, sleek and functional bodies, and insanely powerful engines.

-McLaren manufactured the F1 between 1992 and 1998, and it remains today as one of the best supercars ever to grace our roadways.
-So, of course it belongs on this list.
-Thanks to a 6.1-liter V-12 that produced 627 horsepower and 480 pound-feet of torque in its road-going variant, the F1 accelerated to 60 mph in just 3.2 seconds and at one time held the world record for the fastest production car with a top speed of 231 mph.
+McLaren manufactured the F1 between 1992 and 1998, and it remains one of the best supercars ever to grace our roadways.
+Thanks to a 6.1L V12 that produced 627 hp and 480 lb.-ft. of torque in its road-going variant, the F1 accelerated to 60 mph in just 3.2 seconds.
+At one time, it held the world record for the fastest production car with a top speed of 231 mph.

 Mercedes CLK GTR

-The general automotive enthusiast may not know it, but any Jaguar fan remembers the XJ220 that the British manufacturer built from 1992 through 1994.
+Though general automotive enthusiasts may not know it, any Jaguar fan will remember the XJ220 that the British manufacturer built from 1992 through 1994.
 Though Jag limited it to just 275 units, its impact was massive, as no one really expected this sort of machine from the brand.

 Porsche 911 GT1 Straßenversion

-The homologation requirements for manufacturers to enter various racing series have resulted in some of the most awesome supercars.
-One of the best of these in the 1990s was the Porsche 911 GT1 Straßenversion (Street Version).
+The homologation requirements for manufacturers to enter various racing series have resulted in some awesome supercars over the years.
+One of the best in the ’90s was the Porsche 911 GT1 Straßenversion (Street Version).
 This 911 arrived with a 3.2L flat-six twin-turbo that produced 537 hp.

-Supercars of the 1990s were often looked upon as space ships, but the Vector W8 took that to a completely new level.
-Its angular design and wild interior left mouths agape, but its 6.0-liter V-8 engine that produced 625 horsepower was there to help close your jaw from the G-force it created at launch.
+Supercars of the ’90s were often looked upon as space ships, but the Vector W8 took that idea to a whole new level.
+Its angular design and wild interior left mouths agape, but luckily its 6.0L V8 engine, which produced 625 hp, was there to close your jaw from the G-force it created at launch.
 That incredibly powerful V8 and the specially developed 3-speed transmission were capable of launching the W8 to 60 mph in 4.2 seconds and on to a top speed over 220 mph.

 Nissan R390 GT1